-Recent projections of waste generation by World Bank, based on 2020 data, predict that, without any action, waste generation in SSA is set to almost triple by 2050.
+When researching qualitative and quantitative data on MSW, the primary finding that emerges is that data is limited.
+The estimations focus on MSW generation in urban areas in Africa, as rural MSW data is almost non-existent.
+Nevertheless, it is clear that waste generation is set to increase substantially in the coming years.
+Recent projections of waste generation by World Bank, based on 2020 data, predict that, without any action, waste generation in SSA is set to almost triple by 205021.
 Increasing from 193 tonnes in 2020 to 573 tonnes in 2050, making it the second biggest waste generating region.
 However, when looking at the daily generation rates per capita, it becomes apparent that SSA has the second lowest generation rate per capita compared to all other regions.

-of waste generated.
-In 2022, the average collection rate for MSW in SSA lies at 49% and is the lowest globally , together with the share of MSW managed in controlled facilities, standing at 15% (See Figure 3-2).
+Recently published data showed that of a little more than 200 million tonnes of MSW in SSA, 90% is uncontrolled 6.
+Unless urgent action is taken the figures for SSA will increase to almost 500 million tonnes by 2050, with more than 80% being mismanaged 6.
+The collection rate refers to the total waste collected in relation to the total quantity of waste generated.
+In 2022, the average collection rate for MSW in SSA lies at 49% and is the lowest globally 22, together with the share of MSW managed in controlled facilities, standing at 15% (See Figure 3-2) 22.